rezahdev/SurviveMars/README.md

 ![Demo 1](Github/Demo1.gif)

 ## Install and Play
-You can down a zipped build of the game by [Clicking here](Zip_build/SurviveMars.zip).
+You can download a zipped build of the game by [Clicking here](Zip_build/SurviveMars.zip).

 ## Future Improvement
  - Ammo limit should be specified for each weapon.